Zynade/odin-landing-page/README.md

 # odin-landing-page

-This is a landing page made as coursework for The Odin Project, CSS Foundations.
+This is a simple landing page made as coursework for The Odin Project, CSS Foundations course.

+The webpage can be viewed [here](https://zynade.github.io/odin-landing-page/).